 Evolving a fixed grid of binaries

 Sometimes it is helpful to run a fixed grid of initial binaries to explore how changing a single parameter affects the evolved binary.
-Let’s start by importing the necessary modules:
+Let’s start by importing the necessary modules and setting up the BSEDict settings as we’ve done in the previous examples.

 In [1]: from cosmic.sample.initialbinarytable import InitialBinaryTable